f-puig/VOI/README.md

 To identify the working directory, write ```pwd``` in the comand line.
 To open the VOI-processed 2D NMR on TopSpin, MestReNova or any other NMR Suite, replace the original **2rr** file by the new one.

-## 5. INTEGRATE SEVERAL 2D NMR SPECTRA USING THE SAME LIST OF VOIS ##
+## 6. DENOISE SEVERAL 2D NMR SPECTRA USING THE SAME LIST OF VOIS ##
-To perform this simultaneous integration, the following workflow can be used.
+To perform this simultaneous denoising, the following workflow can be used.
 In this example, only two 2D NMR spectra are combined, but this methodology can be applied to analyze any number of spectra.
 1) Import the two 2D NMR spectra to MATLAB.
 ```
 NMR1 = read2rr('path1');